Effective Date: July 1, 2022

 Please note that this opt-out does not prohibit disclosure made for non-marketing purposes.

 Designating an Authorized Agent.
-California law permits California residents to designate an agent to manage their rights under California law.
-If you would like to designate an agent to manage your privacy preferences, you may do so using the mechanisms noted below under “Exercising California Privacy Rights”.
+Certain state laws permit their residents to designate an agent to manage their rights under state law.
+If you would like to designate an agent to manage your privacy preferences, you may do so using the mechanisms noted below under “Exercising State Privacy Rights”.
 Note that If you do not have an account or are not enrolled with Flatiron School, we may ask for some Personal Information in order to verify your identity and your rights to the data subject to your request.
 We will also need sufficient Personal Information about your authorized agent to be able to identify them.
 As part of this process, you must have permission from your authorized agent to disclose their Personal Information to us for the purpose of acting as your agent.

 Non-discrimination.
-California law does not permit Flatiron School to discriminate against you because you exercised any your rights under this title, including, but not limited to, by: denying you access to goods or services; charging different prices or rates for goods or services, including through the use of discounts or other benefits or imposing penalties; providing a different level or quality of goods or services; suggesting that you will receive a different price or rate for goods or services or a different level or quality of goods or services.
+Flatiron School does not discriminate against you because you exercised any your rights under this title, including, but not limited to, by: denying you access to goods or services; charging different prices or rates for goods or services, including through the use of discounts or other benefits or imposing penalties; providing a different level or quality of goods or services; suggesting that you will receive a different price or rate for goods or services or a different level or quality of goods or services.

-Exercising California Privacy Rights.
-If you are a California resident and would like to exercise any of your rights you may do so by emailing us at studentservices@ flatironschool.com, or calling +1 (800) 555-1212.
+Exercising State Privacy Rights.
+If you are a resident of a state with specific privacy paws and would like to exercise any of your rights you may do so by using the DAA opt-out tool (available at http://www.aboutads.info/choices), emailing us at email@example.com, or calling +1 (800) 555-1212.
 You may also contact us by using the contact particulars noted in the “Questions & Comments” section above.